b-brankovics/grabb/Tutorial.md

 Steps

-1. Run GRAbB by specifying the above files
+1. Run `GRAbB.pl` by specifying the above files

         ./GRAbB.pl  --ref data/references/HQ651161.fas --bait data/references/JQ423253.fas --reads data/reads/PH-1_r1.fastq.gz data/reads/PH-1_r2.fastq.gz --folder tutorial3 --prefix rDNA

     - The program will run for 4 iterations
     - Ending with an assembly (**tutorial3/rDNA_assembly_thread_1.fas**) with a single contig

-2. Run get_overlaps.pl script to see if the contig overlaps with itself
+2. Run `get_overlaps` script to see if the contig overlaps with itself

-        ./helper_programs/get_overlaps.pl tutorial3/rDNA_assembly_thread_1.fas 15
+        ./helper_programs/get_overlaps tutorial3/rDNA_assembly_thread_1.fas 15

     - 15 specifies the minimum overlap to be detected
     - The script will display which contig overlaps with which contig and what is the size of the overlap